guildai/guild.ai/pages/faq.md

 - Establish performance baselines for ongoing work and comparison
 - Tune hyperparameters
 - Simplify reproducibility for yourself and others
-- Create an audit trail for explanability and compliance
+- Create an audit trail for explainability and compliance

 You can start using Guild at any stage if your project lifecycle.
 Use it early to measure progress or after the project stabilizes to tune